A Challenge to the People?

 O’Meara reluctantly agreed to go along with this substitute plan while keeping his original one as a backup; at least, according to Costello.
 Neither O’Meara nor any of the other BMH Statements that cover the assault on Streamstown Barracks mention any disagreement on strategy.

 Men from the Athlone, Moate and Drumraney Companies were selected to assist the local Volunteers with the attack.
-A newspaper report numbered them as sixty, O’Meara said sixty, though there were only weapons for about twenty to twenty-five of them.
+A newspaper report numbered them as sixty, O’Meara said eighty, though there were only weapons for about twenty to twenty-five of them.

 On Sunday morning as planned, members of the attack party mingled with people on their way to Mass and, when the three policemen came along from church, they were held up and robbed of their uniforms.